 6. Make a list of local Influencers or similar Businesses and partner up

-An influencer doesn’t have to be someone who has the most followers or highest Klout score.
+An influencer doesn’t have to be someone who has the most followers or best score on some tool.
 Although those can be a way to do an initial assessment.
 Look for people who are leading groups – they might be the leader of the Meetup group you attended, the moderator of the local LinkedIn group or Facebook group, or just someone who has an active Facebook Page about local business topics.